Blue Line (MBTA): Red Line–Blue Line connector

 The 2010 Draft Environmental Impact Report (DEIR) instead called for a pair of deeper tunnels bored by a tunnel boring machine (TBM), starting east of Bowdoin station and passing underneath the existing platform.
 Keeping the existing station and loop was judged infeasible because evacuation from a disabled train would not be possible in the confined loop, and the eastbound platform is not long enough for six-car trains.
 Use of a TBM rather than cut-and-cover construction was intended to reduce construction cost and limit disruption on Cambridge Street.
 Alternatives with a replacement Bowdoin station west of Bowdoin Street, and without a replacement station, were considered; the latter was recommended due to lower cost and reduced travel time.
 The preferred alternative was estimated to cost $748 million and take six years to construct.
 Daily ridership was estimated to be 18,940 one-way trips in 2030.

 Lacking available funding for construction, the MBTA did not complete design of the extension.
 The possibility of a public-private partnership (P3) to advance the project was studied in 2013.
 In 2015, the EPA removed the requirement for the MBTA to complete design.
 In 2018, the state commissioned a $50,000 study to reevaluate tunneling costs; it found that contrary to the 2010 DEIR, cut-and-cover tunneling could be considerably less costly than a TBM, albeit with more surface disruption.
 Cut-and-cover was estimated to cost $200–250 million for the tunnel costs alone, compared to $300–350 million for TBM and the $413 million estimated in the DEIR.
-In April 2019, the MBTA indicated plans to spend $15 million to design the connector in a five-year spending plan.
+In 2019 and 2023, the MBTA indicated plans to spend $15 million to design the connector in a five-year spending plan.

 A conceptual design completed in 2020 called for cut-and-cover construction, with Bowdoin station still planned for closure.
 The new Blue Line level at Charles/MGH would have entrances from the existing lobby and a new headhouse in an MGH development on the north side of Charles Street.
 Total project cost was estimated as $850 million ($740 million for construction including 30% contingency, $50 million for design, $30 million in administration costs, and $30 million for additional rolling stock), with construction lasting from 2025 to 2030.
+A Notice of Project Change was issued on October 2, 2023.
+In November 2023, the Massachusetts Executive Office of Energy and Environmental Affairs required the MBTA to prepare a Supplemental Draft Environmental Impact Report.